 Mathematics is a subject of great intrinsic power and beauty.
 It is the universal language of science, and is essential for a clear and complete understanding of virtually all phenomena.
 Mathematical training prepares a student to express and analyze problems and relationships in a logical manner in a wide variety of disciplines, including the physical, engineering, social, biological, and medical sciences, business, and pure mathematics itself.
 This is a principal reason for the perpetual need and demand for mathematicians in education, research centers, government, and industry.

 Our department combines world-class research with dedication to teaching.
-We are large enough to be able to offer a wide spectrum of courses in mathematics and its applications, comparable to that offered at much larger institutions.
+We are large enough to be able to offer a wide spectrum of courses in mathematics and its applications, comparable to those offered at much larger institutions.
 Yet we are small enough so that close faculty-student interaction is the norm.
 Indeed, small class sizes and individual attention by faculty are hallmarks of our undergraduate program.
 Advanced undergraduates may, and often do, take advantage of our graduate program by taking courses at the graduate level.